KimMinchan95/TIL/README.md

 # TIL
 Organize what I learned today

-Create this repo to record I learn
+Create this repo created to record I learn